ticket-officer/intro-to-python-3/hangman/README.md

 ## How to Play

-1. The game will randomly select a word from the NLTK words corpus.
+1. The game will randomly select a word from the `random-word` words corpus.
 2. You will be prompted to guess letters one at a time.
 3. If you guess a correct letter, it will be revealed in the word.
 4. If you guess an incorrect letter, you will lose a life.